 Your nervous system

 There really isn’t a way to control a startle reflex.
-I am willing to bet that the type of trigger, whether short, long, soft or hard during this type of event will be irrelevant.
+I am willing to bet the type of trigger, whether short, long, soft or hard during this type of event will be irrelevant.
 The pressure you apply will be more than sufficient to move right past a Double Action or DA trigger just as easily as a “short trigger” or any other type of trigger.
 I think it is reasonable to say this is more a software issue rather than a hardware issue.
 For many, it is easier to blame the inanimate object rather than take a closer look at the shooter behind the firearm.

 Don’t do the double action